MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/design-performant-forms.md

 ## JavaScript customization

-This section covers how to make intelligent customizations when you use JavaScript that help you build performant forms and pages in a model driven app.
+This section covers how to make intelligent customizations when you use JavaScript that help you build performant forms and pages in a model-driven app.

 ### Using JavaScript with forms